Chamberlain-Hunt Academy: Reorganization and closing

 The school went into a decline in the 1990s, when enrollment fell to just 22 students ref.
 One observer remarked that, while McComb Hall had serious deferred maintenance, the Senior Speeches and college admission profile of the Class of 1990 were as impressive as always.
 In 1996 it was saved from closure by being taken over by French Camp Academy, another Christian (but not military) boarding school in northern Mississippi.
 However, CHA continued to operate autonomously.
 At the time, it had approximately 40% ethnic minority enrollment.

 On its 125th birthday in 2004, CHA held a Founders' Day Convocation at nearby Alcorn State University (whose premises are on the Academy's original pre-1900 site) with special guest, US Senator Trent Lott.

 The school was sold in 2014 to a private individual and did not open for the 2014–2015 session.
-The buildings have been repurposed into housing for students at Alcorn State University.
-An attempt to raise funds to purchase the school from the Trustees, rename it "Oakland Collegiate School," and proceed as a co-ed college preparatory boarding school did not materialize.
+The school was reopened again in 2024 as Chamberlain Hunt American Academy.
+It has gained accreditation by GEAC body for national and international education for grades K6 to K12 and provides on-campus and online classes.
+The new administration are international educators who are very optimistic about the future.

 Academics

-Chamberlain-Hunt was a member of the Southern Association of Colleges and Schools (SACS), the Mississippi Association of Independent Schools (MAIS), the Association of Christian Schools International (ACSI), the Association of Military Colleges and Schools of the United States (AMCSUS), and the Association of Classical Christian Schools.
+Chamberlain Hunt American Academy was a member of the Southern Association of Colleges and Schools (SACS), the Mississippi Association of Independent Schools (MAIS), the Accrideted by Global Education Association Comission (GEAC), the Association of Military Colleges and Schools of the United States (AMCSUS), and the Association of Classical Christian Schools.